 Pay Transparency – what will you learn in our webinar?

-During the event, our experts covered key changes introduced by the new Pay Transparency Directive, addressed the issue of pay inequality in the EU, and explained how to prepare reports on remuneration conditions.
+During the webinar, our experts covered key changes introduced by the new Pay Transparency Directive, addressed the issue of pay inequality in the EU, and explained how to prepare reports on remuneration conditions.

 Principles and goals of the Pay Transparency